Pushp1994/Optimizing-EV-Charging-Infrastructure/README.md

 # Optimizing-EV-Charging-Infrastructure
-1. Project Motivation, Business Relevance, and Related Work Project Motivation - Inadequate infrastructure for charging electric vehicles (EVs) still remains a significant obstacle to their broad use as their acceptance rises.
+1. Project Motivation -
+Inadequate infrastructure for charging electric vehicles (EVs) still remains a significant obstacle to their broad use as their acceptance rises.
 Range anxiety and the scarcity of charging outlets make many prospective EV purchasers hesitant.
 Lack of charging availability was listed as the top problem by 44% of respondents who were not interested in buying an EV in